ZainabAbari/KMS-Sales-Analysis-SQL/README.md

 11. Did the company spend shipping costs appropriately based on order priority?
 ---

-# Tools I Used
+### Tools I Used
 To explore the retail company, I relied on a set of powerful tools:
 - **SQL** – The foundation of my analysis, enabling me to query databases and extract meaningful insights.
 - **Python** – using Seaborn for visualisation.
 - **GitHub** – Essential for version control, collaboration, and tracking the progress of my SQL scripts and analysis.
 ---

-£#  The Analysis
+###  The Analysis
 Each query in this project was crafted to answer a specific business question for the KMS retail company.
 Below is an overview of how I approached each question and the corresponding SQL logic.

-##£ 1.
-Top Product Category: I started by looking at all product categories to see which one contributed the most to revenue.
+### 1. Top Product Category:
+I started by looking at all product categories to see which one contributed the most to revenue.
 Technology stood out as top, showing where the company’s strength lies.
 ```sql
 SSELECT TOP 1 Product_Category, SUM(Sales) AS TotalSales
 FROM KMS
 GROUP BY Product_Category
 ORDER BY TotalSales DESC
 ```
-- **Action:** Increase inventory and marketing budget for Technology products.
+Recommendation:
+Focus marketing and promotional campaigns on Technology products to maximize revenue.

 ![Top Paying Roles'](assets/1_top_paying_roles_.png)
 *Bar graph visualizing the salary for the top 10 salaries for data analysts*

-### 2. Top 3 and Bottom 3 Regions by Sales:  I compared regions to identify the strongest and weakest performers.
+### 2. Top 3 and Bottom 3 Regions by Sales:
+I compared regions to identify the strongest and weakest performers.
 The East and West regions dominated, while the Central region lagged behind, signaling an opportunity for targeted growth.
 ```sql
 SELECT region, total_sales, 'Top' AS category
 FROM (